Sakura Miyawaki

-Sakura Miyawaki (born March 19, 1998), also known mononymously as Sakura, is a Japanese singer and actress based in South Korea.
-She is a member of the South Korean girl group Le Sserafim, and a former member of South Korean-Japanese girl group Iz*One and Japanese girl groups AKB48 and its sister group HKT48.
+Sakura Miyawaki (宮脇咲良, Miyawaki Sakura), also known mononymously as Sakura, is a Japanese singer and actress based in South Korea.
+She is a member of the South Korean girl group Le Sserafim, and a former member of South Korean–Japanese girl group Iz*One and Japanese girl groups AKB48 and its sister group HKT48.

 Miyawaki began her music career with the girl group HKT48 in 2011 and was a concurrent member of their sister group AKB48 from 2014 to 2018.
 During her tenure, she held center positions for the singles "Kimi wa Melody" and "No Way Man".
 Miyawaki took a hiatus from HKT48 in 2018 after placing second in the reality competition show Produce 48, joining the girl group Iz*One until 2021, then leaving HKT48 a few months later to pursue her idol career in South Korea by joining Le Sserafim, which debuted in May 2022.

-Career
+Life and career

 Early life

 Sakura Miyawaki was born on March 19, 1998, in Kagoshima City, Kagoshima Prefecture, Japan, where she was raised.
+Her parents divorced when she was a year old.
+She has a younger half-brother, twelve years her junior, from her mother's second marriage.
 Influenced by her mother, she began attending a local musical school at a young age, and at the age of 10, she appeared as Young Nala in the Shiki Theatre Company's musical The Lion King.
 In 2010, she participated in "The Broadway Experience" in New York, where she received intensive dance, singing, and acting lessons from Broadway musical actors and choreographers for a week.
 She later graduated from the Maria Musical Academy in her hometown of Kagoshima.